Code Compliance Certificates (CCC)

 - At the end of consented building work, and before a building is permitted to be used or occupied, a Code Compliance Certificate (CCC) is required by the owner

-- The processing clock stops between 20 Dec 19 and 10 Jan 19 by legislation
+- The processing clock stops between for a specific period over Christmas and the New Year by legislation

 What is a Code Compliance Certificate?

 - The issuing of a Code Compliance Certificate (CCC) is the final stage of the building consent process

 - It is a quality control measure for the benefit of building owners